ItsRacoon/Hospital-Management-System-/README.md

 ## Contact

-If you have any questions or need further assistance, please contact me at [your-email@example.com].
+If you have any questions or need further assistance, please contact me at [visheshprajapati1234@gmail.com].

 ---

-This `README.md` file provides an overview of your project, instructions for installation and usage, and guidelines for contributing.
-Be sure to update the placeholders (like `your-username`, `your-repository-name`, and `your-email@example.com`) with your actual details.